PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 owner extraction with focused runtime equivalence and unchanged serialization inputs.

+## Late window-layout composite characterization

+The next non-store unit covers the adjacent window-partition and window-reverse layout repairs.
+Both return one unconsumed integer mapping and receive the same ModelIR and conversion-local `LayoutState`.

+The focused characterization fixes their order, exact arguments, late attention-composite predecessor, final shape/activation convergence successor, and absence of consumers.
+A strict expected failure requires one `run_late_window_layout_cleanup` owner and one ordered `_late_window_layout_results` tuple outside the full phase store.
+No production source changed.

+Sequential validation under core-only `uv` completed with `103 passed, 1 xfailed in 0.84s`; the sole xfail is the intentionally absent composite.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.
+Commit and push characterization before implementation, keep the store fixed at 128/128, and never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: